Philip Jaisohn: Sowing the ideals of independence and democracy

 In 1898, conservatives accused Jaisohn and the Club of seeking to replace the monarchy with a republic, and the Korean government requested Jaisohn to return to the US.
-After his return, the Korean government ordered the Club to disband and arrested 17 leaders, including Rhee Syngman.
+After his return, the Korean government ordered the club to disband and arrested 17 leaders, including Syngman Rhee.

 Clerk and Company manage

 In April to August 1898, he accompanied an army to the Spanish–American War.
-In 1899 he found employment as clerk for the University of Pennsylvania Hospital.
+In 1899 he found employment as clerk for the Hospital of the University of Pennsylvania.

 In 1904, worked with Harold Deemer, who was a year younger, to create the "Deemer and Jaisohn shop".
 It was a stationery and printing industry store.
 In 1915, the shop became called the Philip Jaisohn Company, and specialized in the printing industry.

 Independence movements

 In the United States, Jaisohn conducted medical research at the University of Pennsylvania and later became a successful printer in Philadelphia.
-When he heard the news of the March 1st Movement (1919), a nationwide protest against Japanese rule in Korea, Jaisohn convened the First Korean Congress, which was held in Philadelphia for three days on April 14–16, 1919.
+When he heard the news of the March First Movement (1919), a nationwide protest against Japanese rule in Korea, Jaisohn convened the First Korean Congress, which was held in Philadelphia for three days on April 14 to 16, 1919.
 After the Congress, Jaisohn devoted his energies and private property to the freedom of Korea.

 He organized the League of Friends of Korea in 21 cities with the help of Rev. Floyd W. Tomkins, rector of the Episcopal Church of the Holy Trinity, Philadelphia on Rittenhouse Square and established the "Korean Information Bureau."
 He published a political journal called Korea Review to inform the American public of the situation in Korea, and to persuade the U.S. government to support the freedom of Koreans.

-In the 1920s, Soh, who had just turned 60, returned to research and spent his 60s and 70s working as a specialist doctor and micro-biologist, as well as occasionally publishing in peer-review academic journals.
+In the 1920s, Jaisohn, who had just turned 60, returned to research and spent his 60s and 70s working as a specialist doctor and micro-biologist, as well as occasionally publishing in peer-review academic journals.

 Five years later in 1924, Jaisohn went legally bankrupt due to his political engagement and had to resume practicing medicine to make a living.
 At age 62, he became a student again at the University of Pennsylvania to renew his medical knowledge.
 After this, he published five research articles in the medical journals specializing in pathology.
 During World War II, he volunteered as a physical examination officer with the belief that the victory of the U.S. would bring freedom to Korea.